 Temporary Changes to Adoption Policies

-Updated 3.24.2020 – Animal Friends Alliance is currently offering adoption by appointment only.
+Animal Friends Alliance is currently offering adoption by appointment only.
 If you are interested in adopting, please complete an adoption questionnaire online and we will contact you to set up an appointment to meet your new family member.
+Please complete only one questionnaire; you do not need to complete an additional questionnaire for each animal you are interested in.
+We will be taking extra precautions to sanitize in between clients and follow social distancing guidelines, so please assist us by limiting household members attending your appointment to as few as possible.
 If you have trouble completing the questionnaire online, please call (970) 484-8516 and leave a message.
 We will call you back as soon as possible.
 Due to the large number of interested adopters, it’s taking us longer than usual to process questionnaires.
-Thank you for your patience during this time and thank you for saving a life!
+We are processing questionnaires in the order they are received and as quickly as possible.
+Please note that completing a questionnaire does not automatically remove an animal from our website or prevent other interested adopters from completing a questionnaire.
+Thank you for your patience and understanding during this time and thank you for saving a life!

 Let us help you find your new best friend!

 Interested in bringing a new dog or cat into your home?
 Read below for more information on what to expect when adopting your new best friend from Animal Friends Alliance!